isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-03-18-post-From Start Up to Scale Up: Tracing NovogeneAIT Genomics’ NPM Journey.md

 We also have plans to venture into clinical-grade sequencing and explore new frontiers in omics, such as proteomics.</p>
 <p>Concurrently, we are dedicated to contribute towards the development of
-next-generation life science and biotech talents.
+next-generation life science and biotech talent.
 This includes offering internship placements, sharing knowledge and experiences at universities, and collaborating with research institutes.
 By doing so, we aim to not only stay at the forefront of the industry but also contribute to its continuous